gmc-code/PC-Microbit-Extension/docs/class_examples/car_composition.rst

 | Set the car's make, model, year, colour.
 | The child class, ElectricCar, assigns an instance of the Battery class to the battery attribute.

+| Complete the code to output:
+| 2019 Grey Tesla Model S
+| This car has a 90-kWh battery.
+| This car can go about 480 km on a full charge.

 .. admonition:: Tasks

     #.
 Write a **Battery** class to be assigned to a variable in the **ElectricCar** class using the scaffold below.